kaminiwalunj/mslearn-fabric/Instructions/Labs/07-real-time-analytics.md

----
-lab:
-    title: 'Get started with Real-Time Analytics in Microsoft Fabric'
-    module: 'Get started with real-time analytics in Microsoft Fabric'
----

-# Get started with Real-Time Analytics in Microsoft Fabric
+# Lab: Get started with Real-Time Analytics in Microsoft Fabric

 Microsoft Fabric provides a runtime that you can use to store and query data by using Kusto Query Language (KQL).
 Kusto is optimized for data that includes a time series component, such as real-time data from log files or IoT devices.

 This lab takes approximately **30** minutes to complete.

-> **Note**: You'll need a Microsoft Fabric license to complete this exercise.
-See [Getting started with Fabric](https://learn.microsoft.com/fabric/get-started/fabric-trial) for details of how to enable a free Fabric trial license.
-You will need a Microsoft *school* or *work* account to do this.
-If you don't have one, you can [sign up for a trial of Microsoft Office 365 E3 or higher](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).
+Note: You'll need a Microsoft Fabric license to complete this exercise.
+Complete the previous task to proceed further.

 ## Create a workspace